Lvl9999/SakuraStand/README.md

 ## Sakura Hub's Loadstring:

-#### Info: When you are in a private server or a public server a diffrent autofarm plays.
+#### When you are in a private server or a public server a diffrent autofarm plays.
 - (For Private Servers): Shadow The World / Standless / Shinra + The Intelligent (U must have the title).
 ##### Tip: You should use Shinra Kusakabe because he works the best!
 ```lua